formlio/forml/docs/project.rst

                      distclass=project.Distribution)  # the key to integrate ForML

 .. note::
-    Upon publishing (in scope of the :ref:`development life cycle <lifecycle-development>`), the specified ``version`` value will become the *release* identifier thus needs to be a valid :pep:`440` version.
+    Upon publishing (in the scope of the :ref:`development life cycle <lifecycle-development>`), the specified ``version`` value will become the *release* identifier and thus needs to be a valid :pep:`440` version.

 The project should carefully specify all of its dependencies using the ``install_requires`` parameter as these will be included in the released :ref:`.4ml package artifact <registry-artifacts>`.

 One addition provided on top of the original ``setuptools`` functionality is the ability to customize the conventional ForML principal component layout.
-If, from some reason, the user wants to divert from the convention, the custom locations of its principal components can be specified using the ``component`` parameter as follows:
+If for some reason, the user wants to divert from the convention, the custom locations of its principal components can be specified using the ``component`` parameter as follows: